dopt/odopt/packages/@dopt/please/README.md

 1. Create a new tmux window, cd to App Server, run `pnpm run dev`
 1. Create a new tmux window, cd to App Client, run `pnpm run dev`

 I now have four terminals.
 I've not even started coding yet.
 I haven't opened the app in the browser.
-I need matrix-level monitors to observce the output of these commands while developing.
+I need matrix-level monitors to observe the output of these commands while developing.
 What gives?!

 Introducing `please`.
 A concise CLI for running arbitrary package scripts on arbitrary packages with interleaved output.
 The above debacle is transofmred into the following command